Data analysis by Karly Stack.

 We all know the importance of a business being found online.
 One of the most crucial places to display business information is through Google My Business (GMB).
 In the recent updates to our churn study, we briefly outlined the difference in retention for SMBs that authenticated their GMB in our system.
-We found SMBs that connected their GMB saw a 68% increased retention rate compared to SMBs who didn’t connect their account after two years.
+We found SMBs that connected their GMB saw a 68% increased retention rate after two years compared to SMBs who didn’t connect their account.
 Thus, this simple action has significant benefits for your agency!

 2. Respond to customer reviews

 A significant part of a reputation management strategy is responding to customer reviews.
 There’s no denying the important effect it has on brand trust and loyalty.
 But, does this action have any effect on retaining an SMB as a client?
 In our research, we found that after two years, if a partner’s SMB responded to at least one review they had a 124% increased retention rate.
 Thus, encourage your clients to respond to customer reviews and you could retain them for longer.